rikandel/product-detection-with-sam2/README.md

-# SAM2 Product Detection and Tracking
+# Product Detection with SAM2

 This repository contains a Python implementation for product detection and tracking using the SAM2 (Segment Anything Model 2) framework.
 The system evaluates product categories by tracking objects across images and performing COCO-style evaluation metrics.